appsemble/appsemble/docs/guide/resources.md

 ## type

-The following types can be used to define the properties
+The following types can be used to define the type of a property:

 | Type name         |  Description                            |
 | ------------------| --------------------------------------- |